ZT-715/avr-asm-weighing-scale/README.md

 #### Results and Next Steps
 ![alt text](https://github.com/ZT-715/avr_asm_weighing_scale/blob/main/Final_test.jpg?raw=true)

-The system accurately measures weights within the defined range and switches between units seamlessly.
+The system accurately measures weights within the defined range and switches between lbs ans kgs seamlessly.
 Future improvements include integrating all components into a single PCB, replacing the LCD with a smaller display, and designing a housing for the system.
+The system could also be battery-powered by utilizing the ATMEGA328P's sleep states effectively.

 #### References
 1. [Microchip AVR Microcontroller Hardware Design Considerations](https://ww1.microchip.com/downloads/en/Appnotes/AN2519-AVR-Microcontroller-Hardware-Design-Considerations-00002519B.pdf)